Shift left: what does it mean?

 The Pillars of "Shift Left" in Web Accessibility:

-At the design and prototyping stage, "shift left" advocates for creating user interfaces that inherently prioritise accessibility.
+2. Design and Prototyping: Create user interfaces that inherently prioritise accessibility.
 Elements like colour contrast, navigation, and content structure are designed with inclusivity in mind.
 Acceptance criteria outline requirements for accessibility.

-"Shift left" promotes the use of automated testing tools like website scanners early in development.
-This helps identify accessibility issues promptly, allowing for immediate remediation.
+4. Testing: Use automated testing tools like website scanners early in development to help identify accessibility issues promptly, allowing for immediate remediation.
 When work makes it to the testing phase of development, only minor bugs should be found.

 "Websites developed with a shift left approach are more likely to provide a seamless experience for all users, regardless of their abilities."